-In Canada, we were introduced to the concept of consent with the advent of Canada’s Bill C-28, which talks about express versus implied consent.
-This concept has since been introduced into most legislation on electronic mailings, and now on the management of personal data.
+In Canada, consent is the cornerstone of the legal regime surrounding data protection.
+In the field of marketing, we were introduced to the concept of consent with the arrival of Bill C-28, which speaks of explicit versus implicit consent.
+If you are familiar with the Dialog Insight jargon, it refers to express versus implied consent.
+This concept has since been introduced into most laws on electronic sending, and now on the management of personal data.

-Minister Lebel also introduces “specific consent”, which allows consumers to give or withhold their authorization for different uses of their personal data.
-They could, for example, consent to have their information used for internal purposes, but not shared with third parties or sold (even if anonymized).
-This is a rather complex technical degree to achieve on the business side, but a necessity that could quickly come about if the law is accepted.
-Gone are the days when basic consent prevails for everything.
-It will no longer be possible to have a very broad consent, used for all types of use of personal data.
+Minister Lebel also clarifies the “specific consent” that allows a consumer to give or withhold his or her authorization for each use of his or her personal data.
+He could, for example, accept that his information be used for internal purposes, but not shared with third parties or sold.
+This is a fairly complex technical level to achieve on the business side, but a necessity that could quickly come about if the bill is accepted.
+Gone are the days when generic and indefinite consent trumped everything.
+It will no longer be possible to have a very broad consent, used for all uses of personal data.
 Organizations will have to be much more diligent about the use of this information, depending on the specific consents given.